hpi-epic/pricewars-consumer/README.md

 ![alt tag](/public/doc/sigmoid.png?raw=true)
 ![alt tag](/public/doc/sigmoid_2.png?raw=true)

-Consequently, the cheaper is offer is, the higher the purchase probability, the higher the purchase the lower the purchase probability.
+Consequently, the cheaper the offer is, the higher the purchase probability; the higher the price the lower the purchase probability.

 #### Logistic regression behavior in detail